Boo De Oliveira

 Boo Gillette De Oliveira is an American, former collegiate softball catcher and former softball head coach originally from Fort Lauderdale, Florida.
 She is the former head coach for the Purdue Boilermakers softball team.
 Oliveira played college softball at Wisconsin from 2002 to 2005 and was a two-time All-Big Ten Conference honored player.
 She was the head coach at Madison Area Technical College in 2007.
+She is now an assistant coach at Notre Dame.

 Coaching career

 Arkansas

 On July 2, 2015, Arkansas announced that Oliveira would be added to the Arkansas softball staff as an assistant.

 Purdue

 On August 4, 2016, Boo De Oliveira was named the head coach of the Purdue Boilermakers softball program.

 On May 9, 2023, Purdue announced Oliveira would not return as head coach.

+Notre Dame

+On July 16, 2024, Boo De Oliveria was announced as the new pitching coach for the Notre Dame Fighting Irish softball program.